tgvashworth/tgvashworth.github.io/_posts/2015-05-12-technical-debt.md

 Technical debt is the sum of all the constraints, the trade-offs and compromises made, in every piece of work by every engineer since the beginning of a project.
 It means done but hacky; shipped but imperfect; working but cumbersome.

-However, i does *not* mean things you don't like, don't understand or believe to be too complex.
+However, it does *not* mean things you don't like, don't understand or believe to be too complex.
 They are not necessarily technical debt; you'll need to be a bit more objective!

 Paying off technical debt means understanding the trade-offs that shaped how things are.
 Before taking a different fork in the road, restate the goals and constraints.